-The bar-headed goose (Anser indicus) crosses the Himalaya twice a year at altitudes where oxygen (O2) levels are less than half those at sea level and temperatures are below −20°C. Although it has been known for over three decades that the major hemoglobin (Hb) component of bar-headed geese has an increased affinity for O2, enhancing O2 uptake, the effects of temperature and interactions between temperature and pH on bar-headed goose Hb–O2 affinity have not previously been determined.
-An increase in breathing of the hypoxic and extremely cold air experienced by a bar-headed goose at altitude (due to the enhanced hypoxic ventilatory response in this species) could result in both reduced temperature and reduced levels of CO2 at the blood–gas interface in the lungs, enhancing O2 loading.
+The bar-headed goose (Anser indicus) crosses the Himalayan Mountains twice a year at altitudes where oxygen (O2) levels are less than half those at sea-level and temperatures are below -20°C. Although it has been known for over three decades that the major hemoglobin (Hb) component of bar-headed geese has an increased affinity for O2, enhancing O2 uptake, the effects of temperature and interactions of temperature and pH on bar-headed goose Hb-O2 affinity have not previously been determined.
+An increase in breathing of the hypoxic and extremely cold air experienced by a bar-headed goose at altitude (due to the enhanced hypoxic ventilatory response in this species) could result in both reduced temperature and reduced levels of CO2 at the blood/gas interface in the lungs, enhancing O2 loading.
 In addition, given the strenuous nature of flapping flight, particularly in thin air, blood leaving the exercising muscle should be warm and acidotic, facilitating O2 unloading.
-To explore the possibility that features of blood biochemistry in this species could further enhance O2 delivery, we determined the P50 (the partial pressure of O2 at which Hb is 50% saturated) of whole blood from bar-headed geese under conditions of varying temperature and [CO2].
-We found that blood–O2 affinity was highly temperature sensitive in bar-headed geese compared with other birds and mammals.
-Based on our analysis, temperature and pH effects acting on blood–O2 affinity (cold alkalotic lungs and warm acidotic muscle) could increase O2 delivery by twofold during sustained flapping flight at high altitudes compared with what would be delivered by blood at constant temperature and pH.
+To explore the possibility that features of blood biochemistry in this species could further enhance O2 delivery, we determined the P50 (PO2 at which Hb is 50% saturated) of whole blood from bar-headed geese under conditions of varying temperature and [CO2].
+We found that blood-O2 affinity was highly temperature sensitive in bar-headed geese compared to other birds and mammals.
+Based on our analysis, temperature and pH effects acting on blood-O2 affinity (cold alkalotic lungs and warm acidotic muscle) could increase O2 delivery by 2 fold during sustained flapping flight at high-altitudes compared to what would be delivered by blood at constant temperature and pH.